dbohdan/pago/README.md

 ### Memory locking

 pago-agent defaults to [locking the process memory](https://pubs.opengroup.org/onlinepubs/9699919799/functions/mlockall.html) to prevent secrets from being written to swap.
-Secrets can be recovered from unencrypted swap that was not erased at system shutdown.
+Secrets could be recovered from unencrypted swap that was not erased at system shutdown.

 pago-agent uses up to 100 MiB of memory on systems where it has been tested.
 Most operating systems don't allow a process to lock this much memory by default.